savadevel/WhereToHaveLunch/README.md

 ### Add dish to the menu of the restaurant on current date

-The operation available for ADMIN role
+The operation available for ADMIN role, request will evict 'votes' and 'restaurants' caches

 Code samples (shell)